telerik/winforms-docs/gridview/rows/removing-rows.md

-An alternative to removing all the rows would be to use the __Clear__ method of the Rows collection as it will be a more efficient solution
-					since the grid's events will be suspended and you will write less code:
+An alternative to removing all the rows would be to use the __Clear__ method of the Rows collection as it will be a more efficient solution since the grid's events will be suspended and you will write less code:
-				#_[C#]_

 {{source=..\SamplesCS\GridView\Rows\RemovingRows.cs region=clearRows}}
 {{source=..\SamplesVB\GridView\Rows\RemovingRows.vb region=clearRows}}